 - Q: What is the purpose of Part F of the QIS form? - A: Addressing health disparities is critical to improving health equity.
-Part E of the QIS collects information on how issuers are collecting data from their enrollees that are critical to assessing health disparities.
-Part E also asks carriers to summarize outcomes of their QIS in rural areas of Washington.
-This data will allow the Exchange to better understand health and health care disparities that exist in the QHP population in order to more effectively direct our outreach to consumers, improve our health literacy education materials, and better address challenges that Exchange consumers face in navigating their health insurance and health needs. - Q: What is the denominator for Table 2-1 when reporting race and ethnicity data? - A: The denominator should be the total Exchange enrollee population for the issuer's plans. - Q: How do I fill out Table 3-1? - A: Issuers should report their QIS measure rates specific to rural areas in Table 3-1. - Q: What is the definition of "rural areas" for reporting in Table 3-1? - A: "Rural area" will be defined at the zip code level.
+Part F of the QIS collects information on how issuers are collecting data from their enrollees that are critical to assessing health disparities.
+Part F also asks carriers to summarize outcomes of their QIS in rural areas of Washington.
+This data will allow the Exchange to better understand health and health care disparities that exist in the QHP population in order to more effectively direct our outreach to consumers, improve our health literacy education materials, and better address challenges that Exchange consumers face in navigating their health insurance and health needs. - Q: What is the numerator for Table 2-1 when reporting race and ethnicity data? - A: The numerator should be the number of Exchange enrollees where there is race or ethnicity selfreported data attributed to the enrollee.
+Indirect data methods should not be counted in the numerator.
+"Null", "blank", "missing", "unknown", "not reported", "decline to state", values should not be included in the numerator. - Q: What is the denominator for Table 2-1 when reporting race and ethnicity data? - A: The denominator should be the total Exchange enrollee population for the issuer's plans. - Q: Can race and ethnicity data that was not collected by the health plan be reported in Table 2-1? - A: Yes, all self-reported race and ethnicity data should be included in Table 2-1 even if it wasn't collected by the health plan.
+Question 2b asks specifically about health plan collection of race and ethnicity data.
+Only race and ethnicity data collected by the health plan should be reported in 2b. - Q: How do I fill out Table 3-1? - A: Issuers should report their QIS measure rates specific to rural areas in Table 3-1. - Q: What is the definition of "rural areas" for reporting in Table 3-1? - A: "Rural area" will be defined at the zip code level.
 Issuers should use the Washington State Department of Health's definition of rural using Rural-Urban Commuting Area (RUCA) codes that are based on Census 2010.
-"Rural areas" that should be reported in Table 3-1 include zip codes designated as "small town/rural" in RUCA's Consolidation Scheme 2 (tier4\2010\ruca\den100).
+"Rural areas" that should be reported in Table 3-1 include zip codes designated as "small town/rural" in RUCA's Consolidation Scheme 2 (tier4_2010_ruca_den100).
 The status of Washington State zip codes as "small town/rural" is signified with a 4 appearing in column U of the Excel file linked below.